Chonmage: Sumo

 In modern Japan, the only remaining wearers of the chonmage are sumo wrestlers and kabuki actors.
 Given the uniqueness of the style in modern times, the Japan Sumo Association employs specialist hairdressers called tokoyama to cut and prepare sumo wrestlers' hair.

 The sumo style of the chonmage is slightly different, in that the pate is no longer shaved.
 However, the hair may be thinned in this region or the crown of the head shaved, called nakazori, to allow the topknot to sit more neatly.
 This is done around once every three months.

 All professional sumo wrestlers wear a chonmage as soon as their hair is long enough to do so.
-Sumo wrestlers with sekitori status are required on certain occasions, such as during a honbasho, to wear their hair in a more elaborate form of topknot called an ōichō, where the end of the topknot is splayed out to form a semicircle, resembling a ginkgo leaf.
+Sumo wrestlers with sekitori status are required on certain occasions, such as during a honbasho, to wear their hair in a more elaborate form of topknot called an (大銀杏, ōichō), where the end of the topknot is splayed out to form a semicircle, resembling a ginkgo leaf.

 The chonmage is of such symbolic importance in sumo that snipping it off is the centerpiece of a wrestler's retirement ceremony.
 Dignitaries and other important people in a wrestler's life are invited to take one snip, with the final one taken by his trainer.
 For most wrestlers who never reached a sekitori rank, his retirement ceremony will be the only time he wears the more elaborate ōichōmage.